 The following special circumstances would be considered a felony conviction:

-If you are a Returning Citizen who is unsure whether you still owe money to the Court or to the former victim in the form of restitution, visit the local county courthouse and ask the Clerk of Court for details about your sentence.
-Ask for a certified judgement and sentence, and an accounting of any monies owed.
+If you are a Returning Citizen who is unsure whether you still owe money to the Court or to the former victim in the form of restitution, visit the local county courthouse and ask the Clerk of Court for details about your case.
+Ask for a certified judgement and sentence, and an accounting of any money owed.
 Each county has a separate Clerk’s website that may provide information.

 Motion to Determine Financial Obligations: If the Clerk is unable to assist the Returning Citizen in determining what financial obligations are still owed, the Returning Citizen may file this motion in all relevant criminal cases so the Court can clarify what is owed.